Breast cancer treatments are always evolving and improving.

 However, unlike generics, biosimilars are copies of biologic drugs, which are large, complex molecules that may contain living material.

 Biosimilars go through a rigorous FDA review process.
-They must show no clinically meaningful differences from their reference product.
+They must show no clinically meaningful differences from brand drugs.

 - Ontruzant (trastuzumab-dttb)